surfly/docs/introduction/a_surfly_session.md

 ![chatlogs](https://raw.github.com/surfly/tutorial/master/screens/logged_icon.png)

-If you do not want to have the chat functionality, you can either have just the dock, displaying the control panel, or remove it completely.
+If you do not want to have the chat functionality, you can either use dock mode to only display the control panel, or remove it completely.

 <a name="video_chat"></a>
 #### Video chat{#video_chat}